 This browser is based on Chromium, the open source project from which Google takes its own source code for Chrome.
-For anyone who wants to use something like Google Chrome, except with greater privacy and anonymity, Comodo is the best anonymous browser to choose.
+For anyone who wants to use something like Google Chrome but with greater privacy and anonymity, Comodo is the best anonymous browser to choose.

 OS support: Mac, Windows

 With a name like that, it had better put up or shut up!
 Epic Browser is another tool which is built on the Chromium platform.
 The difference is that it was built as an “always on” privacy browser.
-This means that they have stopped all online tracking that comes from:
+This means that it has stopped all online tracking that comes from: